40+ FREE Embroidery Machine Fonts to Download Now

 I had some issues downloading fonts from them in the past, but it looks like the issue is fixed now.

-1. The Anna free BX font from Oma’s Place is cute and swirly.
+• The Anna BX font from Oma’s Place is cute and swirly.
 It comes in uppercase and lowercase and would be perfect for adding a child’s name to a lunchbox or blanket.

 Freebies are constantly changing on this site, and it’s worth sifting through their selection.